lisiesu/lisiesu/README.md

 ### Hi there 👋

-I am a Full Stack Developer currently based in London.
+I am a Full Stack Developer currently based in London.<br>
-I have a background in Literature, Tourism and Music.
+I have a background in Literature, Tourism and Music.<b>
-When I'm not coding, I will be immersed in a book, playing the piano or travelling.
+When I'm not coding, I will be immersed in a book, playing the piano or travelling.<br>
 Brazil is my second home 🌴

 - 🔭 I’m currently working on a personal project with React Native